suvam0451/sleeping-forest-ue4/README.md

 ### Batch export tool

-Assembles information about raw assets in tagged **asset-stream folders** and produces python file which can be used in UE4 to automatically import all assets into respective folder structure and settings.
+Assembles information about raw assets in tagged **asset-stream folders** and produces a python file which can be used in UE4 to automatically import all assets into respective folder structure and settings using python API.

 ### Texture Packing tool